apigee/openbank/README.md

 This is the southbound proxy which will communicate with bank's backend service and fetch the required accounts data.

 ###Transfer
 These proxies will expose APIs for secure initiation of Payments.
+It Initiates transfer of funds from the consumers account to a recipient account.

 **1. transfers**
 This is the northbound proxy which will expose the set of APIs securely for initiating secure payments.
-Secured with Oauth for authorized API calls.
+It is Secured with Oauth for authorised API calls.
+This will initiate an authentication and consent flow using 2-factor authentication following which it will initiate funds transfer.
+The payee information is provided to the API as a JWT token.
+The JWT token is signed with the client secret of the registered app to ensure that it is not tampered with.

 **2. transfers-connector**
 This is the southbound proxy which connects to the bank backend service for payment initiation.